ejurasek00/Hashing_LLM_Debiasing/README.md

+# Meaningless is better: hashing bias-inducing words in LLM prompts improves performance in logical reasoning and statistical learning.
+### Description
 Welcome!
 Currently, the repository consists of these directories and files.
 Some files are waiting to be added.
 This should be done in few days.
 This Readme.md is currently under construction.
 Please, come back later to find more up-to.date information and description.
 Thank you for your patience.
+## Repository Structure
+The repository is organized as follows:
 ```
 root
 │   .gitattributes